inEXASCALE/pychop/README.md

-``Pychop`` support arbitrarily built-in reduced-precision types for scalar, array, and tensor.
+``pychop`` support arbitrarily built-in reduced-precision types for scalar, array, and tensor.
 See here for detail [doc](https://pychop.readthedocs.io/en/latest/builtin.html).
 A simple example for scalar is as follows:

 ```python
 from pychop import Chop